kenyonke/NLP/README.md

 # Natural Language Processing

-Works for Natural Language Processing in Python
+Works for Natural Language Processing with Python